mph-/dsp-notebooks/README.md

 dsp-notebooks
 =============

-These are a collection of Jupyter notebooks for demonstrating signal processing to 300-level students.
+These are a collection of interactive Jupyter notebooks for demonstrating signal processing to 300-level students.

 Installation